 Broadly speaking, content is becoming more highly focused and niche-driven.
 Content creators are spending less time creating content that covers a variety of topics.
 KissMetrics, for example, has started creating content that is geared more toward data.

-At the same time, content of the future will be focused on propelling customers forward.
-Content is not only becoming more highly-focused, but it’s also targeting people at various stages of the buyer’s journey.
+At the same time, the content of the future will be focused on propelling customers forward.
+Content is not only becoming more highly focused, but it’s also targeting people at various stages of the buyer’s journey.

 All of this means that content creators should diversify their content.